 Mathews played in only two of the seven games against the Cardinals.
-In Game1 , he pinch-hit for Don Wert in the eighth inning and struck out against Bob Gibson, who set a Series record by setting 17 Tigers down on strikes in that game.
-In the fourth game, Mayo Smith gave Eddie the starting assignment at third, with Gibson once again on the mound for St. Louis.
+In Game One he pinch-hit for Don Wert in the eighth inning and struck out against Bob Gibson, who set a Series record by setting 17 Tigers down on strikes in that game.
+In the fourth game Mayo Smith gave Eddie the starting assignment at third base, with Gibson once again on the mound for St. Louis.
 Eddie walked once and hit a single, one of only five hits managed by the Tigers in a losing effort.
-Mathews rode the bench for the rest of the Series as the Tigers won the final three games and claimed their first world title since 1945.
+He rode the bench for the rest of the Series as the Tigers won the final three games and claimed their first world title since 1945.
 Though Eddie modestly described himself as a “cheerleader” for the club – “all I needed was the pompons and the little skirt,” he said – he was thrilled to retire as a World Series champion.
-“We finished on top in Class D in my first year in organized baseball, and we finished on top my last year,” said Eddie.
-“What more can a ballplayer ask?”
-The title eventually made Mathews only the third Hall of Famer, after Joe DiMaggio and Johnny Mize, to retire a World Series winner.
+“We finished on top in Class D in my first year in Organized Baseball, and we finished on top my last year,” said Eddie.
+“What more can a ballplayer ask?”12 The title eventually made Mathews only the third Hall of Famer, after Joe DiMaggio and Johnny Mize, to retire a World Series winner.

 Jim Campbell offered Eddie a job as a scout, but Mathews decided instead to go into business.
 This effort was a failure; as Eddie later put it, “I didn’t like being a salesman.
 I wasn’t a closer.
-I’d go in and talk baseball for half an hour and walk out without mentioning my product.”
-In 1971 he returned to baseball as a coach with his old team, the Atlanta Braves, and in August 1972 he replaced Luman Harris as manager of the club.
+I’d go in and talk baseball for half an hour and walk out without mentioning my product.”13 In 1971 he returned to baseball as a coach with his old team, the Atlanta Braves (which had retired his uniform number 41 in 1969), and in early August 1972 he replaced Luman Harris as manager of the club.

-The Braves floundered in mid-1974, and in July of that year the owners fired Eddie as manager.
+The Braves floundered in mid-1974, and in July of that year the Mathews was fired.
 He spent the next several years coaching and scouting for the Texas Rangers, the Milwaukee Brewers, and the Oakland A’s.
-In 1978, he was elected to the Baseball Hall of Fame in his fifth year of eligibility.
+In 1978 he was elected to the Baseball Hall of Fame in his fifth year of eligibility.
 Though Eddie had publicly questioned why Ernie Banks, who compiled statistics similar to his, entered the Hall on his first try while he waited five years for induction, he was a happy man at the ceremony in Cooperstown that summer.
 “I’m just a beat-up old third baseman,” Eddie told the crowd.
-“I’m just a small part of a wonderful game that is a tremendous part of America today.”
+“I’m just a small part of a wonderful game that is a tremendous part of America today.”14

 “I think he was one of the greatest third basemen of all time,” Johnny Logan said.
 “He had one of the sweetest swings I ever saw.
-There was only one Eddie Mathews.”
+There was only one Eddie Mathews.”15

-Allen, Bob, with Bill Gilbert.
-The 500 Home Run Club: Baseball’s 16 Greatest Home Run Hitters from Babe Ruth to Mark McGwire.
-Champaign, Ill.: Sports Publications.
-2000.
+Allen, Bob, with Bill Gilbert, The 500 Home Run Club: Baseball’s 16 Greatest Home Run Hitters from Babe Ruth to Mark McGwire (Champaign, Illinois Sports Publishing, 2000).

 Associated Press, February 19, 2001.